Go to Browne's Miscellany Tracts

 Sir,

 Though I may justly allow a good intention in this Poem presented unto you, yet I must needs confess, I have no affection for it; as being utterly averse from all affectation in Poetry, which either restrains the phancy, or fetters the invention to any strict disposure of words.
-A Poem of this nature is to be found in Ausonius beginning thus,
+A Poem of this nature is to be found in Ausonius1 beginning thus,

 Spes Deus æterna stationis conciliator.

-These are Verses Ropalici or Clavales, arising gradually like the Knots in a ropalh or Clubb; named also Fistulares by Priscianus, as Elias Vinetus1 hath noted.
+These are Verses Ropalici or Clavales, arising gradually like the Knots in a ῾Ροπάλη or Clubb; named also Fistulares by Priscianus, as Elias Vinetus2 hath noted.
 They consist properly of five words, each thereof encreasing by one syllable.
 They admit not of a Spondee in the fifth place, nor can a Golden or Silver Verse be made this way.
 They run smoothly both in Latin and Greek, and some are scatteringly to be found in Homer; as,

-Liberè dicam sed in aurem, ego versibus hujus modi Ropalicis, longo syrmate protractis, Ceraunium affigo.
+Liberè dicam sed in aurem, ego versibus hujusmodi Ropalicis, longo syrmate protractis, Ceraunium affigo.

 He that affecteth such restrained Poetry, may peruse the Long Poem of Hugbaldus the Monk, wherein every word beginneth with a C penned in the praise of Calvities or Baldness, to the honour of Carolus Calvus King of France,

-Carmines clarisonæ calvis cantate Camænæ.
+Carmina clarisonæ calvis cantate Camænæ.

-The rest may be seen at large in the adversaria of Barthius: or if he delighteth in odd contrived phancies may he please himself with Antistrophes, Counterpetories, Retrogrades, Rebusses, Leonine Verses, &c.3 to be found in Sieur des Accords.
-But these and the like are to be look'd upon, not pursued, odd works might be made by such ways; and for your recreation I propose these few lines unto you,
+The rest may be seen at large in the adversaria of Barthius: or if he delighteth in odd contrived phancies may he please himself with Antistrophes, Counterpetories, Retrogrades, Rebusses, Leonine Verses, &c. to be found in Sieur des Accords.4 But these and the like are to be look'd upon, not pursued, odd works might be made by such ways; and for your recreation I propose these few lines unto you,

 Arcu paratur quod arcui sufficit.